henriquegogo/nozes/README.md

 document.body.appendChild(App());
 ```
-More examples in 'example' folder
+More examples in 'examples' folder

 ## Why 'Nozes'?
 It's a joke, an old brazilian meme called "As árvores somos nozes", that could be translated as "The tree are us".
 Nozes it's about DOM tree.